 News about the windmill (in Russian)

-In 2013 the mill was restored.
+In 2013 the mill was restored by the locals.
 It is one of the 12 Russian noninverted post-based mills, one of 3.5 frame mills, one of the 2 post-based mills on a stone base.